Crimson Desert Reportedly Suffered From Studio’s Inverted Hierarchy, Bad Leadership – Rumor

 Crimson Desert_05

-The posts are noted as being posted in the Game Industry Lounge on anonymous community Blind, which is only accessible to industry professionals that have been thoroughly verified through the use of a corporate email address.
+The posts appeared in the Game Industry Lounge on the anonymous community Blind, which is only accessible to industry professionals who have been verified through the use of a corporate email address.
 One developer wrote that “Crimson Desert originally wasn’t like this.”
 A curious side-effect of this was the fact that there is no mention of the eponymous Crimson Desert in the game itself, since the story wasn’t finalized “until right before release”.

-Office politics also seemed to have gotten in the way, with a director’s role being usurped by another employee with an art background getting promoted to the role of general manager.
-This employee would then start changing decisions that had been made by the director.
+Office politics also seemed to have gotten in the way, with a director’s role usurped by another employee with an art background, who was promoted to the role of general manager.
+This employee would then begin overwriting the former’s original design.

 “In the middle of it, a director was pushed out in a power struggle and resigned, and once someone from an art background became the General Manager, they started overturning everything,” they wrote.
 “This person who became general manager is a general manager in name only; they are just a compliant subordinate.
 And every person in the team who holds a rank is just a compliant subordinate.
 Individual will?
 Personal opinion?
 They do not exist.
 That is why they can hold a rank.”